pullyvan/Fogproject/README.md

 # Fogproject

-[Fog project](https://fogproject.org/) is open source project mean to deploy and capture image via partclone and pxe.
+[Fog project](https://fogproject.org/) is an open source project mean to deploy and capture image with partclone and pxe.
 There are many tools that can also be used depending what you're expecting have a look on their website [Fog project](https://fogproject.org/)

 ## Table of content